 What’s in a name?
 A lot, or not so much, depending on how you look at it.
-Most of these towns in Wyoming have an associated meaning connected to it, but some towns were obviously named right off the cuff without much fore-thought.
-Here is a list of some towns with strange, unusual, or just plain weird names:
+Most of these towns in Wyoming have an associated meaning connected to it, but some towns were obviously named right off the cuff without much forethought.
+Here is a list of 10 towns in Wyoming that have the strangest names you’ll ever see:

-Can you think of any other unusual names of towns in Wyoming that have the strangest names?
+Can you think of any other towns in Wyoming that have the strangest names?
 Comment below if you can and we’ll be sure to dig up the meanings behind their names!